 In the simplest form, the Segment libraries (“Sources”) generate messages about what’s happening in your site or app, and send them to the Segment servers.
 Segment then translates the content of those messages into different formats for use by other tools (which we call ‘Destinations’), and sends the translated messages to those tools.
 The Segment servers also archive a copy of the data, and can send data to your storage systems (such as databases, warehouses, or bulk-storage buckets).

 The next thing you need to do is identify your users, so that you can understand what your users are really doing.
-When you call
+When you call Segment's

-identify, Mixpanel will set the property as the Mixpanel
+identify API, Mixpanel will set the specified

-Lastly, track your users' actions using the
+Lastly, track your users' actions using Segment's

 track API call.

 Open up Events View in Mixpanel to view incoming events.

 Updated 4 months ago